rclone/rclone/docs/content/bisync.md

 For now, the recommended way to avoid using `--fast-list` is to add `--disable ListR` to all bisync commands.
 The default behavior may change in a future version.

-### Overridden Configs

-When rclone detects an overridden config, it adds a suffix like `{ABCDE}` on the fly to the internal name of the remote.
-Bisync follows suit by including this suffix in its listing filenames.
-However, this suffix does not necessarily persist from run to run, especially if different flags are provided.
-So if next time the suffix assigned is `{FGHIJ}`, bisync will get confused, because it's looking for a listing file with `{FGHIJ}`, when the file it wants has `{ABCDE}`.
-As a result, it throws
-`Bisync critical error: cannot find prior Path1 or Path2 listings, likely due to critical error on prior run` and refuses to run again until the user runs a `--resync` (unless using `--resilient`).
-The best workaround at the moment is to set any backend-specific flags in the [config file](/commands/rclone_config/) instead of specifying them with command flags.
-(You can still override them as needed for other rclone commands.)

 ### Case (and unicode) sensitivity {#case-sensitivity}

 As of `v1.66`, case and unicode form differences no longer cause critical errors,